chefdog/coffee-blog/README.md

 # coffee-blog
-.net core angular 9 blog engine
+.net core angular 9 blog engine Sample project

+This project is not and actual working solution.
+It is a sample.

 # Credits
 The architecture and solutions have been build based on concepts from books and best practices discovered working